mrcagney/gtfs_kit/docs/introduction.rst

 Introduction
 =============
 GTFS Kit is a Python library for analyzing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
-It uses Pandas and Shapely to do the heavy lifting.
+It uses Pandas and GeoPandas to do the heavy lifting.

 Authors